Showing posts with label Games. Show all posts

 Swarup, Vikas.
 The Accidental Apprentice

 The newest novel from Swarup has a salesgirl seeking to become the next CEO of a major company.
-All she has to do believe this is a genuine offer and then pass seven test "from the textbook of life" as devised by the company's founder.
+All she has to do is believe this is a genuine offer and then pass seven test "from the textbook of life" as devised by the company's founder.

 Monday, January 12, 2015